|

 GENERAL:

 To achieve maximum speed and minimum heeling, always sail with both main and jib just filling (i.e.) with tufts and ribbons streaming horizontally, and particularly, when not beating, ease both sails until they start to luff, then draw them on Just a little.
-Remember, if a mainsail leach ribbon streams behind the sail or leeward jib tuft is standing up or either streaming forward, you are either sailing too low or have the sails on too hard.
+Remember, if a mainsail leach ribbon curls behind the sail or leeward jib tuft is standing up or either streaming forward, you are either sailing too low or have the sails on too hard.

 BACKSTAY:

-Use it to flatten your mainsail and support your jib luff, but DO NOT have it on TOO hard when running, or it may over stress the mast.
+With the older style rigid masts backstay is use it to flatten your mainsail and support your jib luff, but DO NOT have it on TOO hard when running, or it may over stress the mast.

 IMPORTANT: